mesosphere/dcos-commons/frameworks/kafka/docs/upgrade.md

         }
     }

-    $ docs package install  kafka --options=options.json ` --package-version=2.0.0-0.11.0.0
+    $ docs package install  beta-kafka --options=options.json ` --package-version=1.1.27-0.11.0-beta

 **Note:** The syntax for specifying service account details has changed from the previous version.
 The `principal` and `secret_name` parameters have changed to `service_account` and `service_account_secret`.
-If you are upgrading your service from package version `1.1.16-0.10.1.0-beta`, you will need to specify service account details in a JSON options file.
+If you are upgrading your service from package version `1.1.26-0.10.1.0-beta`, you will need to specify service account details in a JSON options file.

-### Upgrade to Kafka `2.0.0-0.11.0.0` from `1.1.16-0.10.1.0-beta`
+### Upgrade to beta-kafka `1.1.27-0.11.0-beta` from `1.1.26-0.10.1.0-beta`

-If you are upgrading your existing service running in strict mode, from `1.1.16-0.10.1.0-beta` to version `2.0.0-0.11.0.0`, set `service_account` and `service_account_secret` in your options.
-Add service_account and service_account_secret options only in Step 2 in [Upgrade Instructions](#upgrade-kafka-from-0.10.2.x-to-0.11.0.0
+If you are upgrading your existing service running in strict mode, from `1.1.26-0.10.1.0-beta` to version `1.1.27-0.11.0-beta`, set `service_account` and `service_account_secret` in your options.
+Add service_account and service_account_secret options only in Step 1 in [Upgrade Instructions](#upgrade-kafka-from-0.10.2.x-to-0.11.0.0
 ).
-Step 1, 3 and 4 will be same.
-Modify Step 2 as follows if you are upgrading in strict mode.
+Step 2 and Step 3 will be same.
+Modify Step 1 as follows if you are upgrading in strict mode.

     $ cat option.json